jellyfin-archive/jellyfin-docs/general/administration/installing.md

     sudo nano jellyfin.sh

-Then paste the following and modify and needed:
+Then paste the following commands and modify as needed.

     #!/bin/bash
     JELLYFINDIR="/opt/jellyfin"